abstractlyZach/reading_accountability_public/README.md

             - "Joe missed 2 readings this week and I only missed 1.
 Good for me!"

             - "Bob had a perfect week.
 He's nothing special; if he can do it, so can I!"
-    - Hawthorne Effect AKA Observer Effect (http://en.wikipedia.org/wiki/Hawthorne_effect):
-            * people perform better when they perceive that others are observing them.
+    - Hawthorne Effect AKA Observer Effect (http://en.wikipedia.org/wiki/Hawthorne_effect): People perform better when they perceive that others are observing them.
     - ability to see trends and use that information to understand ourselves better
-            * we now have the tools to examine our behavior and place our successes and failures under the microscope
 * statistics page
     - fun metrics (leaderboard, streak counters)
-            * who doesn't like being king of the hill?
+            + Who doesn't like being king of the hill?
-            * comes complete with bragging rights
+            + Comes complete with bragging rights.
     - "What gets measured gets managed" --Peter Drucker
     - group statistics
             * can compare each of us to see how me measure up to the overall group